RanaTalhaGulzar/zoomcabels/README.md

-This is developed by Talha in 2022 in Pakistan(dropdown)
+This is developed by Talha in 2022 in Pakistan(dropdown feature1)